Ruth Rootberg, M.AmSAT, M.STAT

 When I left Tufts, I went on to study voice and opera.
 Through a series of life-changing moments, I sang in Switzerland and Chicago, and then went into clowning, puppetry, and acting.
 Then I became a designated Linklater Voice Teacher and Certified Laban Bartenieff Movement Analyst.

-I teach private lessons and group classes, and have assisted people on the job in their place of work.
+In Amherst, teach private lessons and group classes, and have assisted people on the job in their place of work.
 I have given short courses in numerous music, dance and theatre departments in New England.
-I’m very excited to share my two books of interviews with you: Living the Alexander Technique: Interviews with Nine Teachers, and Living the Alexander Technique, Volume II: Aging with Poise.
+I’m very excited to share my three books of interviews with you: Living the Alexander Technique:, volume I: Interviews with Nine Teachers; Living the Alexander Technique, volume II: Aging with Poise; and the most recent: Living the Alexander Technique, volume III: Working on Yourself.
 Read more about them here.

 Photograph © Clive J. Mealey